Our partners in workplace injury prevention

 System partners coordinate across New Zealand's health and safety system, acting as trusted advisors to their sector and government.

 WorkSafe New Zealand

-WorkSafe is New Zealand’s primary workplace health and safety regulator, working to lift health and safety performance and support New Zealanders to return home from work healthy and safe.
+WorkSafe is New Zealand’s primary health and safety regulator.
+Their main role is to influence businesses and workers to meet their responsibilities to ensure work is healthy and safe.

 WorkSafe provides a range of health and safety tools, resources, and guidance to support all sectors and workplace environments: